 Orbitz Vacation Packages

-Orbitz offers the chance to save more by booking vacation packages.
+By booking vacation packages on their site you can save even more money!
 Unlike the packages offered by Costco Travel, these only include a combination of flight, hotel, and rental car rather than activities or tours.

 Searching and Booking — Flight + Hotel